Israeli troops kill knife-wielding Palestinian in West Bank, army says | Law-Order

 - Country:

-There was no immediate Palestinian comment on the incident.
+The Israeli army said it was pursuing whoever else was in the vehicle, which had fled the scene.
 The West Bank has seen sporadic violence since U.S.-sponsored talks on founding a Palestinian state alongside Israel stalled in 2014.
-(Writing by Dan Williams and Ali Sawafta; Editing by Alison Williams)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)